jundalisay/superb/content/en/research/kepler/harmony/book-2/part-01.md

-## Part 1
+## Part 1: Congruence

 Congruence takes one form in the plane and another in space.
-In the plane there is congruence when individual angles'‘ of several figures come together at a point in such a way that they leave no gap.
+In the plane, there is congruence when individual angles of several shapes coming together at a point in such a way that they leave no gap.

 ## Part 2: Perfect Congruence

 This is when the angles of the figure which come together do so in the same way at each meeting-point, so that these meeting-points are similar to one another and the pattern of meeting-points can be continued indefinitely.

 ## Part 3: Most Perfect Congruence